jabneel/facerecognitionbrain/README.md

 # facerecognitionbrain

 This is a project I followed from Udemy Online Course by Andrei Neagoie.
-You can check his github repository @github.com/aneagoie. /n All credits to him for code implementation.
+You can check his github repository @github.com/aneagoie.
+All credits to him for all the code implementation of this project.

 You can also check his Udemy Course @udemy.com/course/the-complete-web-developer-zero-to-mastery